December 19, 2024

 • European Union

 The EU is actively progressing toward the adoption of the IFRS S2 standards.
 This is part of a broader strategy to enhance transparency and consistency in sustainability reporting across all 27 member states.
 As of early 2024, the European Financial Reporting Advisory Group (EFRAG) has been consulting and integrating these standards into the broader European Sustainability Reporting Standards (ESRS).
-The process involves adapting the IFRS S2 standards to fit within the existing regulatory and reporting frameworks of the EU, ensuring compatibility with the Corporate Sustainability Reporting Directive (CSRD) and the ESRS.
+The process involves adapting the IFRS S2 guidelines to fit within the existing regulatory and reporting frameworks of the EU, ensuring compatibility with the Corporate Sustainability Reporting Directive (CSRD), and the ESRS.

 1. The EU’s version expands the scope beyond climate-related disclosures to encompass broader environmental, social, and governance (ESG) factors, as mandated by the CSRD.